jietang/dropblox/documentation/dropblox_intro.md

 Basically, whenever all the components of a block are within the bounds of the board and don't overlap an already occupied slot, the block is in a legal position!

-All of the following movement function assume that the block begins and ends in a valid position!
+All of the following movement functions assume that the block begins and ends in a valid position!
 If you are implementing this logic in your AI, you may want to check before and after each command that your block is in a valid position.
 Alternatively, you may be able to optimize away many of the validity checks.

 The `left`, `right`, `up`, and `down` commands are translations with `(i, j)` offsets of `(0, -1)`, `(0, 1)`, `(-1, 0)`, `(1, 0)`, respectively.
 The general code for a translation is: